Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 • Forward lunges and walking lunges

-• Dynamic core strengthening
+• Dynamic planking

 • High knees and skipping